The Commercial Viability & Scalability of Lithium Extraction Solutions

 Defining Commercial Readiness in Lithium Extraction

-A truly viable lithium extraction solution must be able to:
+A commercially viable lithium extraction solution must:

 Lithium demand is not just growing - it is surging.
 By 2034, global demand is expected to rise 6.5x compared to 2023 levels.
 This explosive growth is driven by electric vehicles, grid-scale storage, and a worldwide push for energy independence.
 And yet, production is struggling to keep pace.